PIH/openmrs-config-pihemr/README.md

 Haitian Kreyol, and Spanish, and there's a separate messages_<lang>.properties files for each within the configuration/messagesproperties folder.

-To add/update translations, these files can be editing directly (we no longer use Transifex for message codes in this repo).
+To add or update translations, edit these files directly.
+We no longer use Transifex for message codes in this repo.```

 #### Implementation-specific messages code